Nickelodeon Party Blast

-Nickelodeon Party Blast is a party video game developed by English developer Data Design Interactive and published by Infogrames Interactive.
+Nickelodeon Party Blast is a party video game developed by English developer Data Design Interactive and published by Infogrames.
 Party Blast was released for Xbox, Windows, and GameCube in 2002.
 A PlayStation 2 version of the game was planned to be released, but it was cancelled for unknown reasons, though leftovers, such as a model of a DualShock 2 controller, can still be found in all versions of the game's files.
 The game features characters from Nicktoons, including SpongeBob SquarePants, Rugrats, The Wild Thornberrys, Rocket Power, Invader Zim, and The Adventures of Jimmy Neutron, Boy Genius, with CatDog as the hosts.